olga-od-ua/the-gift-of-the-gab/README.md

 ## Credits

-1. The functionality of flashing cards on Course Info page upon a relative button click on Home page was achieved with Tutor support and [CODEBOXX](https://code-boxx.com/pass-variables-between-pages-javascript/).
+### Content

+1. [Irish Road Trip](https://www.theirishroadtrip.com/irish-slang-words/) website gave ideas for the questions 21 through 25 of the Knowledge test.

+2.
+### Media

+1. Sample lesson video was taken from [YouTube](https://www.youtube.com/watch?v=it9WajjCmro).
+This video is for a sample purpose only and in the scenario of this school going live, there would be lesson samples of every type of course.

 2. Collages with the classs .bg-image-blur and .body-home were made with the help of [Spark](https://spark.adobe.com/sp).

 3. The favicon image with the class b_brick was borrowed from [Shutterstock](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.shutterstock.com%2Fsearch%2Fbrick%2Bletter%2Bb&psig=AOvVaw2VeMNAUt41heR_FDI2HNaK&ust=1619520250733000&source=images&cd=vfe&ved=2ahUKEwijhaSb3ZvwAhWMTxUIHWZrDfoQjhx6BAgAEBI).

-4. Animation of the teachers' photos on About Us page was achieved with the inspiration from [w3schools](https://www.w3schools.com/default.asp).
+4. Teachers' images were cropped out of the [image with business avatars](https://www.vectorstock.com/royalty-free-vector/cartoon-business-avatars-vector-21420497) taken from [VectorStock](https://www.vectorstock.com/).

-5. Credit to Code Institute for the guidance on how to use Google Maps API.

-6. Credit to Code Institute for the guidance on how to use EmailJS.

-7. Credit to [Dan Shahin](https://www.youtube.com/watch?v=nvPOUdz5PL4) for the idea on how to add an image to README.md.

-8. Wrapword functionality was borrowed from [Stackoverflow](https://stackoverflow.com/questions/3949762/how-to-wrap-text-using-css)

-### Content

-### Media
+5. All six songs on About Us page
 ### Code
+1. The functionality of flashing cards on Course Info page upon a relative button click on Home page was achieved with Tutor support and [CODEBOXX](https://code-boxx.com/pass-variables-between-pages-javascript/).

+2. Animation of the teachers' photos on About Us page was achieved with the inspiration from [w3schools](https://www.w3schools.com/default.asp).

+3. Credit to Code Institute for the guidance on how to use Google Maps API.

+4. Credit to Code Institute for the guidance on how to use EmailJS.

+5. Credit to [Dan Shahin](https://www.youtube.com/watch?v=nvPOUdz5PL4) for the idea on how to add an image to README.md.

+6. Wrapword functionality was borrowed from [Stackoverflow](https://stackoverflow.com/questions/3949762/how-to-wrap-text-using-css)

+7. Text-shadow ideas for brick-like boxes were borrowed from [Stackoverflow](https://stackoverflow.com/questions/2570972/css-font-border) and modified to meet the website's needs.

+8. School name desing was borrowed from a [Codepen](https://codepen.io/ryandsouza13/pen/yEBJQV) idea and modified.

+9. Copy text code was taken from [DEV](https://dev.to/tqbit/how-to-use-javascript-to-copy-text-to-the-clipboard-2hi2).

+10. Print custom area functionality was achieved with the idea from [Intellipaat](https://intellipaat.com/community/72326/how-to-print-html-content-on-click-of-a-button-but-not-the-page).

+11. Positioning of the footer was achieved with the solution from [Freecodecamp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

+12. The countdown function was borrowed from [Educative](https://www.educative.io/edpresso/how-to-create-a-countdown-timer-using-javascript).

+13. Sample video layout was achieved with the principles from [OSTraining](https://www.ostraining.com/blog/coding/responsive-videos/#!/ccomment-page=3) with the idea on how to center the video by Sage Adams.

 ### Acknowledgements